zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 free man?
 Whoever possesses these freedoms is called a free man.
 "Watching the freedom not to be desired": "The freedom to watch, see, watch, meditate, and observe the Dhamma."
-To watch the freedom not to be desired, one should walk alone like a rhino horn.
+To watch the freedom not to be desired, one should walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said:

 "He is a negotiator among his companions: when living at home, standing, walking, traveling,

-Watching the freedom not to be desired, one should walk alone like a rhino horn.
+Watching the freedom not to be desired, one should walk alone like a rhinoceros horn.
 "

 127. There is entertainment, joy among companions, and great love among sons,

-hates the cute parting, and should walk alone like a rhino horn.
+hates the cute parting, and should walk alone like a rhinoceros horn.

 "There is entertainment and joy among companions": "Entertainment", there are two kinds of entertainment: there are two kinds of entertainment: physical